Indulgent 2020 GSM

 2020 Vintage - Grenache Shiraz Mataro

 Shiraz often steals the limelight in the Barossa Valley.
 However, local vignerons know that the careful blending of Shiraz with Mataro and Grenache results in something better than the sum of their parts.
-At Atze’s Corner, we’ve followed this practice to create an A-label estate wine: our Barossa Valley Estate Grenache Shiraz Mataro.
+At Atze’s Corner, we’ve followed this practice to create an Indulgent estate wine: our Barossa Valley Grenache Shiraz Mataro.

 This GSM wine (Grenache Shiraz Mataro) is vibrantly purple.
 Its tone betrays the presence of that deeply-coloured, muscular Mataro, which builds on the hues of the Australia Grenache and Shiraz.
 On the bouquet of this Grenache red wine, you can enjoy the sweet compote notes of blackcurrants and raspberries.
 It’s a complex, fascinating bouquet which keeps you going back for more.